A macular disease diagnosis can be extremely upsetting.

 It can help to speak to a professional counsellor, who is trained to listen and to talk through your feelings and help you find ways of dealing with them.

 We have a team of qualified counsellors who have extensive experience either personally or professionally within the field of sight loss.
-This service is for anyone who has been diagnosed with macular disease.
+This is a telephone service for anyone who has been diagnosed with macular disease.
 We also offer the same service to that person’s family members, in the UK or internationally.

 We are bound by the BACP (British Association of Counselling and Psychotherapy) Ethical Framework for Good Practice in Counselling, and fully compliant with the Data Protection Act.